-Figure 2: Dispersal (mean +/- SD) at the end of simulations (at equilibrium) versus environment fragmentation and aggregation (a), and over time for the 20 replicates for conditions of no fragmentation and no aggregation (b), 99% of fragmentation and 20% of aggregation (c) or 99% of fragmentation and no aggregation (d).
+Figure 2: Dispersal (mean +/- SD) at the end of simulations (at equilibrium) versus environment fragmentation and aggregation (a), and over time (b-d) for the 20 replicates for conditions of no fragmentation and no aggregation (b), 99% of fragmentation and no aggregation (c) or 99% of fragmentation and 20% of aggregation (d).
+Note that higher dispersal distance is selected in random fragmented landscapes, but that aggregation of fragmentation lowers this selective effect.
+Shadows around curves represent SD.